rubengardner/battleship/README.md

 ### Validator testing

-GitPod was used as a validatpr testing.
+GitPod was used as a validator testing.
 As seen in an image below, GitPod reported 101 problems realted to the code.
-After cleaning up, all the red and yellow errors were eliminated.
+After cleaning up, all the red and many yellow erors were removed.
+Note that the termianl still reported 101 yellow errors.
+All of the errors were due to the ASCII art print statements.
 Here we can see the GitPod errors before:

 ![GitPod errors image](assets/images/python_bug.png)

 ### Manual testing

-#### Welcome page
+Welcome page

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------